alekLukanen/ChapterhouseDB-v1/README.md

 event will still be written to history but not to the main state table.
 * Add a JSON file for each partition which contains a list of the files in the partition along with basic file meta data.

+## Development Notes
+* Need to pass in the ordered `record` into the merge sort process so I can prune any rows that may have been removed.